sasquatchchicken/sasquatchchicken/README.md

 - 🌱 I’m currently learning ...
 AWS, Docker, Kubernetes
 - 🔭 working on ...security architecture | digital forensics in cybersecurity analysis | and penetration testing_involving networking, applications, operating systems, coding, exploit development, and threat modeling.
-- 🔭 working on ..._refining an automated detective tool suite to identify risks based on behavioral_shifts_and_patterns._
+- 🔭 working on ..._developing an automated detective tool suite to identify risks based on behavioral_shifts_and_patterns._
 - 👯 I’m looking to collaborate on ...more with Python
 - 🤔 I’m studying for the... **CompTia Security+** and the **CompTia CYSA+**
 - 💬 Ask me about ...go_ahead_